syncfusion-content/winui-docs/winui/Funnel-Chart/Data-label.md

 documentation: ug
 ---

-# Data Label in WinUI Chart
+# Data Label in WinUI Funnel Chart (SfFunnelChart)

 Data points can be easily annotated with labels to help improve the readability of data.